maicontht/aulas_python/README.md

-Aqui está todas as aulas do Curso que esotu fazendo.
+Aqui está todas as aulas do Curso que estou fazendo.